The Last of the Mohicans (1992)

 Conversely, Hawkeye is portrayed as a white man who has been softened and made wise by his Indian upbringing, and so is almost as noble as an actual Indian.
 The warlike Magua and the noble Hawkeye are therefore at odds with their own peoples.
 So the film is obviously designed not to offend liberal sensibilities too much, presenting clichéd spiritual Native Americans versus often greedy and duplicitous Europeans.

 But this is undermined by the film's own action and narrative, as well as the historical events it portrays, like the Hurons' massacre of the British as they leave Fort William Henry.
 The Huron war parties are violent and savage, scalping and mutilating their victims, breaking a truce and slaughtering simple homesteaders.
-When we first see the Huron chief, Sachem (Mike Philips), he looks like the kind of wise old Indian sage who would have been played by Chief Dan George 20 years earlier.
+When we first see the Huron chief Sachem (Mike Philips) he looks like the kind of wise old Indian sage who would have been played by Chief Dan George 20 years earlier.
 But he instead turns out to be cruel and ruthless, ordering one of the tribe's female captives to be burned alive and the other to be forced to marry Magua.
 The film's portrayal of Native Americans is therefore ultimately equivocal, flirting with politically correct revisionism without wholly embracing it.

 Other than Magua, the most interesting character in the film is Major Heywood, played by Steven Waddington.
 Heywood is arguably the secret hero of The Last of the Mohicans.
 He is portrayed as a bit pompous and insufferable, and he puts the interests of saving the fort ahead of defending the colonists' homes.
 But on the plus side, he is incredibly brave, and stands by to defend Alice and Cora when Hawkeye leaves them to be captured by the Hurons.
-He's ready to fight to the death in a futile defence of the fort and is prepared to die to save the woman he loves, even though she's made it clear that she has no interest in him.
+He is ready to fight to the death in a futile defence of the fort and is prepared to die to save the woman he loves, even though she's made it clear that she has no interest in him.
 It's possible that Michael Mann realised that Heywood is actually a more conventionally heroic and chivalrous character than Hawkeye, and so Waddington was directed to play him as unsympathetically as possible.

 Steven Waddington as Major Heywood, with Eric Schweig, Madeleine Stowe and Jodhi May |